-i.
-Ball In and Out of Play:
+B.9 Ball In and Out of Play

-- 1) Ball over the sideline results in a throw in. - 2) Ball over the end line results in a goal kick or a corner kick. - 3) The ball must be completely over the line to be considered out of play.
+- I. Ball over the sideline results in a throw in. - II.
+Ball over the end line results in a goal kick or a corner kick. - III.
+The ball must be completely over the line to be considered out of play.

-j.
-Method of Scoring:
+B.10 Method of Scoring

-The whole of the ball must have completely crossed the line inside the goal to count as a goal.
+I. The whole of the ball must have completely crossed the line inside the goal to count as a goal.

-k Free Kick
+B.11 Free Kick

-- 1) Opposing players must retire at least 5 meters from the ball for all free kicks. - 2) When an indirect free kick is awarded to the attacking team inside the penalty area, within 5 meters from the goal line, the referee must place the ball at five meters from the goal line.
+- Opposing players must retire at least 5 meters from the ball for all free kicks. - II.
+When an indirect free kick is awarded to the attacking team inside the penalty area, within 5 meters from the goal line, the referee must place the ball at five meters from the goal line.

-1. Penalty Kick:
+B.12 Penalty Kick

-1) A penalty kick is taken from the 7-meter mark.
+A penalty kick is taken from the 7-meter mark.
 All players except the kicker and the goalkeeper must retire outside the penalty area and arc.
-The goalkeeper must stand on his/her goal line until the penalty kick is taken.
+The goalkeeper must stand on their goal line until the penalty kick is taken.

-m.
-Throw In:
+B.13 Throw In

-- 1) When the whole of the ball passes over a sideline, it shall be thrown back into the game, from the place where it crossed the line (on the sideline), by a player from the opposing team to that of the player who last touched it.
+- When the whole of the ball passes over a sideline, it shall be thrown back into the game, from the place where it crossed the line (on the sideline), by a player from the opposing team to that of the player who last touched it.
 The ball cannot be played again by the thrower until it has been touched by another player.
-The players from the opposing team must retire at least 5 meters from the spot where the throw is being taken. - 2) A goal cannot be scored directly from a throw in. - 3) A goalkeeper may not pick up a ball passed back to him/her by their own player.
+The players from the opposing team must retire at least 5 meters from the spot where the throw is being taken. - II.
+A goal cannot be scored directly from a throw in. - III.
+A goalkeeper may not pick up a ball passed back to them by their own player.